 January 31, 2017

-The shrinking labor pool.
+The shrinking labor pool and skills gap.
 It’s a nationwide phenomenon.
 Baby Boomers are migrating toward retirement.
 Millennials are continuing to join the workforce and are actually outnumbering the Gen Y population by 23 million:

 Why do we keep hearing about the various generations?
 Why should we care?